harrislapiroff/chromamine.com/src/posts/shooting-with-a-nikon-d70-in-the-smartphone-age.md

     url: https://www.facebook.com/harrislap/posts/pfbid0p1EF4JLsQh4W8p4zkh2E1YSuNuKNjga6iZuraNnCP1kVJaoeLoeJFJgF78XnUNuBl
 ---

 I used to do photography somewhat seriously.
 I was an amateur, but a reasonably devoted one.
-In high school I took photos with a [Pentax K1000][] that  dmy father passed down to me.
+In high school I took photos with a [Pentax K1000][] that my father passed down to me.
 I shot in color film and dropped rolls to be developed at Elephant Pharmacy ([RIP][]) on my way home from school.
 I shot in black and white and developed them myself in the Berkeley High School darkroom.
 In college I bought myself a [digital SLR][DSLR], a [Nikon D50][], and shot with that for a while.

 [Pentax K1000]: https://en.wikipedia.org/wiki/Pentax_K1000
 [Nikon D50]: https://en.wikipedia.org/wiki/Nikon_D50